Nikitha-Samanthula/bookverse-retail-bi-sales-analytics/README.md

 # 📚 Analysis Performed

 ## Sales Performance Analysis

-We analyzed BookVerse sales performance to understand overall revenue generation, order activity, and product demand.
+We analyzed the sales performance based on:

-The analysis was performed based on:

-* Book
-* Author
-* Genre
-* Order quantity
-* Total order amount
-* Order date
-* Monthly sales
-* Yearly sales

-This helped identify which books, authors, and genres contribute the most to BookVerse revenue and sales volume.

-Key areas analyzed included:

 * Total number of orders
 * Total quantity of books sold
 * Total revenue generated